 • Managing and administering TRAFFIC’s database;

-• Ensuring TRAFFIC’s information collection, storage and dissemination is compliant under the UK Data Protection Act 1998 and upcoming GDPR;
+• An awareness and understanding of the UK Data Protection Act 1998 and upcoming GDPR;

 • Ensuring information is being entered correctly, carrying out data quality control and ensuring information is retained correctly;